A Generalization of Multiple Choice Balls-into-Bins: Tight Bounds: Introduction

 The rest of the paper is organized as follows.
-In the following subsections, we summarize our main results and present applications in which the performance of $(k,d)$-choice is maximized.
-In Section ~\ref{sec:model}, we discuss the model of the $(k,d)$-choice process and briefly summarize the main approach and ideas.
-Detailed analysis are provided in Section~\ref{sec:analysis}.
-Section~\ref{sec:con} concludes the paper.
+In the rest of this section, we discuss our main results, simulation results, and potential applications.
+Section~\ref{sec:model} presents the model, and definitions and a list of notations used throughout this paper.
+We present some key properties of $(k,d)$-choice in Section~\ref{sec:properties} and analyze the upper and lower bounds on the maximum loads in Section~\ref{sec:up} and Section~\ref{sec:lo}, respectively.
+We provide proofs of some lemmas in Section~\ref{sec:lemmas}, and conclude the paper in Section~\ref{sec:con}.